-In his First Report and Second Report, the Receiver presented a detailed summary of various preliminary findings.
+The Receiver's issuance of interim quarterly reports is intended to, among other things, present a detailed summary of various preliminary findings and ongoing investigation.
 Unless specifically indicated herein, those preliminary findings are incorporated herein and remain consistent with the Receiver's ongoing investigation.
 The Receiver reserves the right to revise, amend, and/or supplement these conclusions as the investigation progresses.
 The Receiver presents the following non-exclusive conclusions that he continues to supplement based on his preliminary review of the documents in his possession and with the assistance of his legal, accounting, and forensic professionals.